Finnish Air Force: HX Fighter Program

+Equipment

 Aircraft

-Current inventory

 Note: Three C-17 Globemaster III's are available through the Heavy Airlift Wing based in Hungary.

+In May 2025, the Finnish Air Force announced their intention to, within the Nordic Defence Collaboration, join the A330 MRTT Tanker initiative and join the EATC based at Eindhoven Airbase (NL).

 Armament

 Organization

-The Air Force is organised into three air commands, each of which operates a fighter squadron.
-In addition, the Air Force includes a number of other units:
+The Air Force is organised into three air wings, the Air Force Academy, and the Air Force Command.